Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 1. Select a horse for a particular aspect of work e.g. dressage, show jumping or eventing.

-2. Demonstrate an in-depth knowledge of the principles of riding and training horses.
+2. Demonstrate an in-depth knowledge of the principles of riding and training horses (on the flat and over fences).

-3. Demonstrate an ability to ride and train horses.
+3. Demonstrate an ability to ride and train horses (on the flat and over fences).

 This module is aimed at developing the student’s theoretical knowledge and practical ability of riding and training the horse.